r-plus/AASpringRefresh/README.md

     springRefresh.borderThickness = 6.0;
     springRefresh.affordanceMargin = 10.0; // to adjust space between scrollView edge and affordanceView.
     springRefresh.offsetMargin = 30.0; // to adjust threshold of offset.
+    springRefresh.threshold = 60.0;  // default is width or height of size.
     springRefresh.size = CGSizeMake(60.0, 40.0); // to adjust expanded size and each interval space.
     springRefresh.show = NO; // dynamic show/hide affordanceView and add/remove KVO observer.